404Wolf/mdvalidate/README.md

-# MDS (Markdown Schema) Language Specification
+# Markdown Schema

+**Very early stage work in progress!!**

 MDS is a **tiny language for describing how Markdown *should look***.
-With `mdvalidate`, you write *schemas* that define what Markdown patterns are allowed, optional, or repeated,  and MDS checks real documents against them.
+With `mdvalidate`, you write *schemas* that define a shape of Markdown, and MDS checks real documents against them.

-It's designed for validating a stream of Markdown via stdin, so you can pipe LLM output and validate the shape of its response. `mdvalidate` is written in 100% safe rust and is 🔥 blazingly fast 🔥.
+It's designed for validating a stream of Markdown via stdin, so you can pipe input (like LLM output) and validate the shape of its response.

+`mdvalidate` schemas consist of many "matcher" patterns, and all matchers have labels.
+This means that all validated markdown files can produce a JSON of matches found along the way.

+We plan to eventually support converting a Markdown schema into a JSON schema describing the shape of the output that it produces once it has validated some Markdown file.

+`mdvalidate` is written in 100% safe rust and is 🔥 blazingly fast 🔥.

 ---